-This ancient National Park is also a great place to visit with kids.
+This ancient National Park is also one of the best places to visit from London by train with kids.
 Not only can your kids play and make dams in the many brooks and small rivers, but The New Forest also has free-roaming ponies, pigs (in autumn) and naughty donkeys.
 These animals love walking into the villages and will always be a great source of entertainment.

 There are loads of great camping spots in The New Forest, but if you are travelling in winter, I would recommend staying in Beaulieu, Burly or Brockenhurst.
 These relatively quiet villages offer some great family cottages and beautiful boutique hotels for the perfect little staycation.